SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 Type the gulp task to package the client-side solution.
 This time with the `--ship` flag to indiciate to pick uo the CDN base path configured in the previous step:

 ```
+gulp bundle --ship
 gulp package-solution --ship
 ```

+> Notice. "gulp bundle --ship" is a temporary fix needed with Developer Preview to ensure that files are rebuilt properly for packaging.

 This will create the updated client-side solution package in the `sharepoint\solution` folder.